Andrea Evans

-Andrea Lynn Evans (born June 18, 1957, in Aurora, Illinois) is an American actress and producer.
-She is most recognized for her portrayal of Tina Lord on the ABC soap opera One Life to Live, a role she played from 1978 to 1981 and from 1985 to 1990, returning in 2008 and 2011.
-Evans also appeared on the soap operas The Young and the Restless, The Bold and the Beautiful and Passions.
+Andrea Lynn Evans (June 18, 1957 – July 9, 2023) was an American actress.
+She was most recognized for her portrayal of Tina Lord on the ABC soap opera One Life to Live, a role she played from 1978 to 1981 and from 1985 to 1990, returning in 2008 and 2011.
+Evans also appeared on the soap operas The Young and the Restless as Patty Williams, The Bold and the Beautiful as Tawny Moore and Passions as Rebecca Hotchkiss.

 Career

+Evans was born in Aurora, Illinois, on June 18, 1957.
 As a child, Evans appeared in beauty pageants, and later regional theater and commercials.
 She graduated early from high school and attended the University of Illinois at Urbana-Champaign.
 While there Evans was cast as an extra in the 1978 Brian De Palma film The Fury, and the same year in the miniseries The Awakening Land.
-Casting director Mary Jo Slater soon got Evans the role of Tina on One Life to Live, where she stayed until 1981.
+Casting director Mary Jo Slater soon got Evans the role of Tina Clayton on the ABC daytime soap opera One Life to Live, where she stayed until 1981.
 Evans then went on to portray Patty Williams, Paul Williams' little sister and Jack Abbott's wife, on The Young and the Restless from 1983 to 1984.

 Evans returned to One Life to Live in 1985, in a storyline credited with putting the series "back on course" and ultimately bringing Tina to her height of popularity.
-She was nominated for a Daytime Emmy Award in 1988 for Outstanding Ingenue for One Life to Live, and has appeared on the cover of Soap Opera Digest five times.
-Evans appeared on the cover of Soap Opera Digest every year from 1986 to 1990.
+She was nominated for a Daytime Emmy Award in 1988 for Outstanding Ingenue for One Life to Live, and has appeared on the cover of Soap Opera Digest five times, every year from 1986 to 1990.
+People magazine called her "Daytime's Diva of Dirt" in 1985.